 Addictive / self-harming behaviors

-Where some, in pushing their emotions aside, may internalize and get angry or hyperalert, others may keep those feelings at bay through, for instance, over-eating.
-For others still, it may be drugs or workaholism, or engaging in high-risk behaviors.
+Where some, in pushing their emotions aside, many internalize and get angry or hyperalert, others may keep those feelings at bay through, for instance, over-eating.
+For others still, it may be drugs or workaholism or engaging in high-risk behaviors.

 Apathy / numbness / low-grade depression